Brent-Murray/python-cheatsheet/README.md

 Working with Tuples
 ----
+Tuples are read-only lists that are defined by circle brackets (()) instead of square.
 ````python
 my_tuple = (5, 2, 4)           # tuples are read-only lists and defined by ()
 x, y, z = my_tuple             # unpack a tuple into separate variables (also works with lists)